Affiliate links on Android Authority may earn us a commission. Learn more.

 Top productivity gadgets for working from home

-A tablet can likewise act as a second screen for answering emails while you’re working, providing you with more real-estate for productivity.
-Tablets are of course more limited than computers in terms of what they can do, but it’s that form factor that makes them so accessible and ideal for specific types of work (predominantly media consumption).
+A tablet can likewise act as a second screen for answering emails while you’re working, providing you with more real estate for productivity.
+Tablets are, of course, more limited than computers in terms of what they can do.
+Still, that form factor makes them so accessible and ideal for specific types of work (predominantly media consumption).

 Then there are all the other things you can do, like using a tablet to extend your display!

-I can’t remember where I saw it, but I read once that an ultrawide monitor could increase productivity by 30%!
-Now that sounds like arbitrary nonsense sure, but I definitely agree that a wider screen has significantly boosted my own work output.
+A wider screen has significantly boosted my work output.
 Having more space to arrange windows is perfect when I need more than one reference to write from, or when I’m editing videos and want to see more of my timeline.

 Digital assistants generally live in the kitchen as glorified egg timers.
-While that’s certainly a legitimate use-case, I really believe that an Ech0 Show or a Google Home can serve as an effective “JARVIS” for your home office.
+While that’s certainly a legitimate use-case, I really believe that an Amazon Echo or a Google Nest digital assistant can serve as an effective “JARVIS” for your home office.

 As well as setting reminders to answer emails (which helps you focus on other tasks without forgetting), adding to your to-do list, and even making quick calls in some cases; this is also a quick way to get information from the web without having to Google it.

-This may be an indulgence for a lot of people and I’m certainly not suggesting that a second computing device is essential (third if you like the tablet idea!).
-However, having a really small laptop has been extremely useful for me.
-Firstly, it acts like a smaller splinter unit I can take with me when I’m heading out (which I hope to do again someday).
+This may be an indulgence for many people, and I’m certainly not suggesting that a second computing device is essential (third if you like the tablet idea!).
+However, having a small Chromebook device can really improve your workflow.

 Nothing on this list is essential, but a smartwatch can be extremely useful for taking notifications off your screen and putting them on your wrist.
 That means you can quickly check whether a message is essential and needs to be answered immediately, without having to interrupt your flow.